Jimmy90s/Projects_BSCS/ML Price Prediction/README.md

 # ML Price Prediction

-This is my final capstone project for Western Governors University Software where I clean data using pandas and train a few machine learning model using sklearn.
+This is my final capstone project for Western Governors University Software where I cleaned data using pandas, visualized with seaborn and trained a few machine learning models using sklearn

 ### Skills
 - Python